-Free Pittsburgh, PA Lemon Law Information & Requirements
+Understanding Pittsburgh, PA Lemon Law – Free Information

-- Is driven on public roads, streets or highways;
+- A vehicle that is driven on public roads, streets, or highways;

-- Is designed to transport not more than 15 persons;
+- A vehicle that is designed to transport not more than 15 persons;

-- (a) Was purchased or leased and is registered in Pennsylvania, or (b) was purchased or leased in another state and registered for the first time in Pennsylvania; and
+- A vehicle that was (a) purchased or leased and is registered in Pennsylvania, or (b) was purchased or leased in another state and registered for the first time in Pennsylvania; and

-- Is utilized, leased or bought for use primarily for personal, family or household purposes.
+- A vehicle that is utilized, leased, or bought for use primarily for personal, family, or household purposes.

-This includes a demonstrator or dealer car, but does not include a motorcycle, motor home or off-road vehicle.
-The lemon law covers the “purchaser”, defined as a person who has obtained ownership of a new motor vehicle by transfer or purchase, or who has entered into an agreement or contract for the purchase of a new motor vehicle, that is used or bought for use primarily for personal, family or household purposes.
-To qualify as a “purchaser”, the person must maintain continued ownership and possession of the vehicle, and must never have relinquished title.
+This definition includes a demo or dealer car but does not include a motorcycle, motor home, or off-road vehicle.
+This law protects the “purchaser”, which is legally defined as a party who has acquired ownership of a new motorized vehicle by transfer or purchase, or someone who has entered into an agreement or contract for the purchase of a new motor vehicle, that is used or bought for use primarily for personal, family or household purposes.
+To be categorized as a “purchaser”, one must hold continued ownership and possession of the vehicle.
+The “purchaser” also must never have relinquished the vehicle's title.

-The lemon law covers any vehicle “nonconformity”, defined as a defect or condition that substantially impairs the use, value or safety of a new motor vehicle and does not conform to the manufacturer’s express warranty.
+The lemon law provides a safeguard for “purchasers” of any vehicle that has a “nonconformity.”
+A vehicular nonconformity is defined as a defect or condition that substantially impairs the utilization, value, or safety of a new motor vehicle and does not meet the manufacturer’s express warranty.

 - Ford Motor Company, 1996 U.S. Dist.
 LEXIS 8735 (E.D.
 Pa.
 1996).